Minnesota Homeowners Association Attorneys

-The primary documents in a homeowners association are a Declaration, Bylaws, and Rules and Regulations.
+The primary documents in a homeowners association are a D, Bylaws, and Rules and Regulations.
 The Declaration, which is filed with the county property records, contains the duties and obligations of the property owners to pay monetary assessments, defines the nature of the property ownership, and establishes the duties and obligations of the association to maintain certain aspects of the development, including repairs or replacements, and otherwise preserve and enhance the value of the Common Interest Community.
 The Bylaws typically provide the organizational structure of the association and set forth the powers and duties of the board of directors to manage the association and the rights and roles of property owners in the governing process.
 Rules and Regulations adopted by the association set forth the conduct and activity that is allowed or disallowed within the development.

 In addition to the governing documents of the association, Common Interest Communities may be governed by Minnesota law through the Minnesota Common Interest Ownership Act contained in Minnesota Statutes, Chapter 515B.
 The statute provides an overlay to the operations of the association and to those matters addressed in the Declaration.